unixorn/awesome-zsh-plugins/README.md

 * [watch](https://github.com/enrico9034/zsh-watch-plugin) - Easily prefix your current or previous commands with watch by pressing `CTRL + W`.
 * [watson.zsh](https://github.com/bcho/Watson.zsh) - A plugin for the [watson](https://github.com/TailorDev/Watson) time management system.
 * [wd](https://github.com/mfaerevaag/wd) - Warp directory lets you jump to custom directories in ZSH, without using `cd`.
 Why?
 Because `cd` seems inefficient when the folder is frequently visited or has a long path.
-* [wdnote](https://github.com/Vesdii/zsh-wdnote) - Prints the contents of a `.wdnote` if present upon changing directories.
+* [wdnote](https://github.com/Vesdii/zsh-wdnote) - Prints the contents of a `.wdnote` file if present when changing to a new directory.
 * [web-search (sinetoami)](https://github.com/sinetoami/web-search) - Add commands to run bing, google, yahoo, & duckduckgo searches directly from the CLI.
 * [web-search (yabanahano)](https://github.com/Yabanahano/web-search) - Adds aliases for searching with Google, Wiki, Bing, YouTube and other popular services.
 * [whobrokemycode](https://github.com/cameronbroe/whobrokemycode) - Highlight where a particular line was last changed in a file using `git blame`.